 As we head north to Utqiagvik, we will be met with displaying shorebirds, breeding waterfowl, and a vast expanse of tundra as far as the eye can see.
-Dunlin, Long-billed Dowitcher, Buff-breasted, Semipalmated, and Pectoral Sandpipers, Red-necked and Red Phalaropes can all be found across the tundra vocalizing and doing their awesome displays.
+Dunlin, Long-billed Dowitcher, Buff-breasted, Semipalmated, and Pectoral Sandpipers, Red-necked and Red Phalaropes can all be found across the tundra vocalizing and doing their fascinating displays.
 The tundra ponds provide great staging and breeding locations for King, Steller’s, and Spectacled Eiders.
-Common Eider can also be found off the coast as a migrant as well.
+Common Eider can also be found off the coast as a migrant.
 Long-tailed, Pomarine, and Parasitic Jaegers can all be found hunting over the tundra.

 Our extension to Dutch Harbor will set us up to target species such as Whiskered, Cassin’s, and Least Auklets, Red-legged Kittiwake, Laysan and Black-footed Albatross, as well as the regionally endemic subspecies of Gray-crowned Rosy-Finch and Rock Sandpiper on the island.